caseywdunn/siphonophores_2005/readme.md

 - The species listed as *Clausophyes ovata* has been renamed *Kephyes ovata* by [Pugh 2006](http://dx.doi.org/10.1017/S002531540601397X)

-- The species listed as *Sphaeronectes gracilis* is *Sphaeronectes koellikeri* [Pugh 2009](http://www.mapress.com/j/zt/article/view/6658)
+- The species listed as *Sphaeronectes gracilis* is *Sphaeronectes koellikeri*, [Pugh 2009](http://www.mapress.com/j/zt/article/view/6658)

-- The species listed as *Cordagalma cordiforme* is *Cordagalma ordinatum* [Pugh 2016](http://dx.doi.org/10.11646/zootaxa.4095.1.1)
+- The species listed as *Cordagalma cordiforme* is *Cordagalma ordinatum*, [Pugh 2016](http://dx.doi.org/10.11646/zootaxa.4095.1.1)